AndreCFerreira/Bird_individualID/README.md

 # Deep learning-based methods for individual recognition in small birds

-This repository provides the necessary guidance for the implementation of our paper ”Individual visual recognition using deep learning in small birds”, including a step-by-step on how to automatize the collection of training pictures using RFID technology, pre-process the obtained images and train convolutional neural networks for individual identification.
+This repository provides the necessary guidance for the implementation of our paper ”Deep learning-based methods for individual recognition in small birds”, including a step-by-step on how to automatize the collection of training pictures using RFID technology, pre-process the obtained images and train convolutional neural networks for individual identification.
 The tutorials presented in this repository are meant for researchers with very basic programing skills (preferentially python language).

 <p align="center">
 <img src="https://github.com/AndreCFerreira/Bird_individualID/blob/master/Images/procedureV3.1.png" width="600" height="300" />